 Should your loved on not accept help, it is of utmost importance that you stand your ground and stick with your ultimatums.
 If they accept help, you support them 100% of the way, if they do not, you will likely have to cut off all contact until they decide to turn their life around.

 Alcohol and drug abuse can take a major toll on your life and health.
 When addiction takes hold, it can be nearly impossible to quit without professional assistance.
-Luckily, Oklahoma drug and alcohol treatment centers offer various ways to detox from prolonged substance abuse.
+Luckily, Oklahoma drug and alcohol detox centers offer various ways to detox from prolonged substance abuse.

 Oklahoma drug and alcohol treatment centers offer numerous treatment programs.
 With this in mind, you must not that what works for one person may not work for another.

-Specialized programs, like those for individuals from the armed services and the LGBTQ community may also be helpful for Oklahoma residents looking to finally get past drug or alcohol addiction.
+- Specialized drug and alcohol treatment programs, like those for individuals from the armed services and the LGBTQ community may also be helpful for Oklahoma residents looking to finally get past drug or alcohol addiction.